wvteijlingen/localeasy/README.md

-# Localeasy: Effortless localization using Google Sheets
+# Localeasy: Effortless app localization using Google Sheets

 Localeasy uses Google Sheets to store and manage translations.
 This has many benefits such as easy access management, change tracking, no limits on contributors, and it's free of charge.

-Localeasy talks to Google Sheets API, downloads translations, and formats them to iOS and Android-specific formats.
+Localeasy talks to the Google Sheets API, downloads translations, and formats them to iOS and Android-specific formats.

 - [Installation](#installation)
 - [Project setup](#project-setup)